thePHPcc/caledonia/README.md

 The example application developed in this repository was used, for example ;-), by [Sebastian Bergmann](https://thephp.cc/company/consultants/sebastian-bergmann) in his "[Event-Based Testing](https://thephp.cc/presentations/event-based-testing?ref=github)" and "[Testable Database Interaction](https://thephp.cc/presentations/testable-database-interaction?ref=github)" presentations.

-**This is example code that is not production-ready.
-It is intended for studying and learning purposes.**

 This example application implements a subset of the rules of the boardgame "[Clans of Caledonia](https://karma-games.com/clans-of-caledonia/)" by Juma Al-JouJou.

 (c) 2023-2025 Sebastian Bergmann.
 All rights reserved.